Mystic-Game-Studio/cardgame/API.md

         "expected_card_id": "UNIQUE_ID",
         "handslot": 1,
         "sorceslot": 4,
-        "open": false
+        "face-down": false
     }
 }
 ```

 The zone will be deferred by the card-type.
 Depending on whether the card
-is a creature or not, the `open` paremter might be invalid and will be ignored.
+is a creature or not, the `face-down` paremter might be invalid and will be
+ignored.

 *flip creature open*